 35+ Construction Safety Statistics & Injury Numbers (2024)

-With that in mind, we will go over key construction safety statistics and injury statistics that show the importance of safety measures in the construction industry.
+With that in mind, we’ll cover construction safety statistics and injury statistics that show the importance of safety measures in the construction industry and key safety issues the industry faces.

 Construction Safety Statistics: Key Numbers